Skip to main content

 })

-A program run by sales_code cannot call an inventory tool, and the reverse holds too.
+The generated code for sales_code can't call an inventory tool, and the reverse holds too.
 Use this for least-privilege scoping and to keep each tool's prompt surface small.